asyncapi/template-for-generator-templates/README.md

 #### Custom template hooks

-Check out [hooks/generateExtraFormats.js](hooks/generateExtraFormats.js) file to see an example of the hook.
-It is a hook that is invoked by the Generator after the template generation process is completed.
-Generator passes its context to hooks, which means you have access to data like `targetDir` that is a path to the directory where template is generated, or `templateParams` with information about custom parameters passed by the user.
+Check out the [hooks/generateExtraFormats.js](hooks/generateExtraFormats.js) file to see an example of a hook.
+The hook is invoked by the Generator once the template generation process completes.
+The Generator passes its context to hooks, which mean that you have access to data like `targetDir` (a path to the directory where the template is generated), or `templateParams` (information about custom parameters passed by the user).
 This example hook provides optional features to the template, like PNG/PDF/SVG generation, that the user decides on with custom parameters.
-That is not the only use case for the hook.
-There are more use cases like, for example, template cleanup operations after generation or modifications of the AsyncAPI document right before the generation.
+That is not the only use case for a hook.
+There are many more use cases such as template cleanup operations after generation or modifications of the AsyncAPI document right before the generation.

 Important things to notice:

-- Hooks, like in the case of the filter, is a regular JavaScript function that can have its dependencies like `const puppeteer = require('puppeteer');` that you need to add to your `package.json` file.
+- Hooks, like the filter, are regular JavaScript functions that can have dependencies, for example: `const puppeteer = require('puppeteer');` that you will need to add to your `package.json` file.
-- Remember to specify what hook type your hook function belongs to:
+- Remember to specify the hook type for your function:

   ```js
   module.exports = {